bsjian/Jekyll-Blog/_posts/2018-11-09-A-Simple-Twitter-Bot.markdown

 externalLink: false
 ---

-I just created a very simple twitter bot based Tweepy.
+I just created a very simple twitter bot based on Tweepy.

 When you @BBosheng with hash tag #helloworld, the bot will reply you immediately!